What is a competitive environment?

 5. Growth-Share Matrix

-The growth-share matrix is a framework that was developed by BCG in the 1970s.
-It’s a tool that you can use to help you make decisions about which products or businesses to invest in.
+The growth-share matrix is a framework developed by BCG in the 1970s.
+It’s a tool for deciding which products or businesses to invest in.

-The growth-share matrix is based on two factors- market growth rate and relative market share.
+The growth-share matrix is based on market growth rate and relative market share.

-The market growth rate is the rate of growth of the overall market for a particular product or service.
+The market growth rate is the overall market growth rate for a particular product or service.

 Relative market share is the percentage of the total market that your company has.